foundriesio/docs/source/index.rst

 Basic IoT Gateway (BIG)
 -----------------------

-The :ref:`basic-iot-gateway-top` is built from the Linux MicroPlatform and specific containers are added to enable gateway functionality, such as IPv6/IPv4 routing and MQTT message brokering.
+The :ref:`basic-iot-gateway-top` is built from the Linux microPlatform and specific containers are added to enable gateway functionality, such as IPv6/IPv4 routing and MQTT message brokering.